stennety/mywebsite/_posts/2016-10-12-yarn-the-better-npm.md

 ---
-layout: post
+layout: "post"
-title: Yarn, the better NPM?
+title: "Yarn, the better NPM?"
 ---

 Yarn is a new package manager for JavaScript which can be used as substitute of NPM developed by Facebook and Google.
 I tried it out and want to share my first experiences with it which are not already presented at their homepage.

 <!--more-->

 Positives: